 Using 5 ‘D’ Words to Make Time to Measure What Mattersby Stacey Barr |

 If you don’t have time to measure what matters, poor performance will continue to use up more of your time.
-Here are 5 strategies to break the cycle.
+Here are 5 strategies to give a higher priority to measurement.

 “no time to measure performance :)”

 Not having the time to measure performance raises a big red flag.
-It says that running around doing too many things is more important than finding out the right things to do.
+It says that filling your schedule with too many things and things that are inefficient is more important than finding out the right things to do and doing them well.